AirAsia: 2024–present: Strategic reorganisation and global ambitions

-In July 2025, AirAsia signed a US$12.25 billion (RM51.71 billion) agreement with Airbus to acquire 50 Airbus A321XLR aircraft, with options to convert an additional 20 in the future.
+This initiative aligns with AirAsia’s July 2025 agreement with Airbus to acquire 50 Airbus A321XLR aircraft, with options to convert an additional 20 in the future.
 These extra-long-range narrowbody jets offer improved fuel efficiency and extended range compared to the A321neo, enabling the airline to operate low-cost services to Europe via one-stop connections through the Middle East, and to the United States with two-stop routes.
-Fernandes stated that these flights would be offered at fares significantly lower than those currently available in the market.